rob42/freeboard-server/README.txt

 Hostapd notes:
   Use a supported wifi dongle - try RT5370 USB - works but seems to suffer arbitrary freezes (possibly due to a known driver problem)
-  I am trying an atheros ath9k based dongle - will report outcome.
+  I am trying an atheros ath9k based dongle - its good now.
 If you are really stuck, use ethernet for dev, and a real Wifi access point on the boat for now.

   'sudo apt-get install wpasupplicant usbutils wireless-tools iw hostapd dnsmasq' 'iw list' must return